Helen lives and works on Jagera and Turrbal country. She acknowledges their lands were stolen, and sovereignty was never ceded.

 Helen is an interdisciplinary visual artist, whose work is most often realised through installation.
 Engaged with material agencies she works with audio, stop motion animation, welded and cast forms, found and discarded materials, and expanded drawing.
 Studio processes and field methodologies foreground the vital agencies of other-than-human worlds, in an interrogation of what it means to be living in a colonised country and in “the age of humans”.

-With these concerns in mind, her practice has two approaches.
+Her practice has two main approaches.
 One approach is ecocritical commentary which particularly favours tones of irreverence, absurdity and playfulness to talk about serious environmental/climate matters.

 The second focus is on the Yimbaya Maranoa Arts Collective.
 Initiated in 2018, and based on the Maranoa River (Queensland), Yimbaya is a First Nations led immersive arts project engaging Gunggari and Maranoa region artists and creatives, and visiting artists.